Rainier-MSFT/Entra_ZTNA_Lab/Base-config_4-vm/README.md

 **Note:** Don't forget to log into the VM with the domain admin account, not the local admin.
 I.e. Use <domain_admin>@<your_domain>
 <br>

+### Pre-requisites
+Before deploying the template, you'll need the following:

++ Access to an Azure subscription with sufficient resources to deploy VMs and other resources
++ The namespace for the internal AD domain should be publically routable.
+I.e. Not .local, etc
++ An Entra ID Tenant (Azure AD) setup with the AD domain namespace specified during VM deployment
++ Azure AD Premium licences are required to test Entra Private Access and other capabilities such as Conditional Access
++ If choosing Bastion over direct RDP, you'll also need to specify a hostname prefix for the public FQDN of each virtual machine.
+The FQDN will be formated as _\<DNS label prefix\>\<VM hostname\>.\<region\>.cloudapp.azure.com_.

 ## Deployment
 The environment can be deployed through one of two ways: